What's Your Engagement Type?

 And sometimes, I've missed opportunities.

-Learn about your Lifeboats and Landmines as well as the other Energy Profile types in The 1-Thing Way.
+Learn about your Lifeboats and Landmines as well as the other Engagement Types in The 1-Thing Way.
 This is especially helpful if you have strong secondary types.

 SPENDER: Make it rain, baby!

-You've got expensive tastes and can easily 'forget' about your limits (what are those?) might be.
-Your pleasure to please can get you in serious trouble that only you can get yourself out of.
+Your pleasure to please, can get you in serious trouble that only you can get yourself out of.
+You like to impress and keeping up with this is like chasing your own tail.

 The good thing is, you have a knack for innovation, creativity, networking and even making money so with a few tweaks and some guardrails, you can get out of whatever trouble overusing your energy and resources may have gotten you into.
 For you, it's about having things in place to keep you from going overboard.

-Learn about your Lifeboats and Landmines as well as the other Energy Profile types in The 1-Thing Way.
+Learn about your Lifeboats and Landmines as well as the other Engagement Types in The 1-Thing Way.
 This is especially helpful if you have strong secondary types.

 SAVER: A penny saved is a penny earned; and we need to protect that energy.